aishawaziry/IMDB_Movie_Analysis_Using_Excel/README.md

     * Created a column for profit, calculated as the difference between gross earnings and budget (gross - budget)
 3. Rating Category
     * Added rating category based on IMDb scores
+4. Decade
+    * Added decade column to categorize the movie release years into respective decades

 ## Data Analysis